Robert Mason (cricketer)

 Robert William Mason (born 19 December 1983) is an English cricketer.
 He was a left-handed batsman who played for Cumberland.
 He was born in Whitehaven.

 Mason, who played for the side in the Minor Counties Championship between 2001 and 2006, made his debut List A appearance in 2002, against Devon.
 From the upper-middle order, he scored a duck.

-Mason's second and final List A appearance came the following year, in which he once again failed to score a run.
+Mason's second and List A appearance came the following year, in which he once again failed to score a run.

+In April 2010, he had his first child named Skye Mason.
+In February 2023, he married Carol Ferguson.